Bring the beauty and coziness of Thanksgiving with these 25 easy Thanksgiving ideas.

 GO FOR A WALK AFTER DINNER

 I love taking a little walk after our Thanksgiving meal.
 Bundle up and enjoy the fresh evening air!
-Keep the conversation on happy, postive things!
+Keep the conversation on happy, positive things!

-If you have lanterns with battery operated candles take them with you!
+If you have lanterns with battery-operated candles take them with you!
 They evoke a feeling of bygone days.
+Our little grandchildren love using little flashlights.

 THINK ABOUT WAYS TO BE GRATEFUL